 - Private Education Loan Applicant Self-Certification Form: Students must complete this form and return it to the lender before receiving their first disbursement of loan funds. - Federal Direct Loan Disclosure Statement and Right-to-Cancel Period: After the student signs the promissory note, the Federal Direct Loan Disclosure Statement confirms the terms and conditions of the loan.
-At the time that this disclosure is delivered, the right-to-cancel period begins.
-During this period of three to six days, the student may cancel the loan by contacting the lender.
+When this disclosure is delivered, the right-to-cancel period begins.
+During three to six days, the student may cancel the loan by contacting the lender.
 The lender cannot release the first disbursement of the loan funds until the end of the right-to-cancel period.